qwiglydee/fabric-o-matic-2/README.md

+> ⚠️ The project is in proff-of-concept work-in-progress stage

 # fabric-o-matic-2

-[PoC] Modeling of woven and knitted fabric based on B-splines
+Modeling of woven and knitted fabric based on B-splines.